linode/docs/docs/networking/ssh/using-sshfs-on-linux-and-macos-x.md

 ### Install Prerequisite Packages

-This example uses Debian 5 (Lenny) as the client operating system.
-We'll be accessing a remote server running Ubuntu 9.04.
+This example uses Debian 8 (Jessie) as the client operating system.
+We'll be accessing a remote server running Ubuntu 16.04.
 Issue the following commands to ensure that your system's package database is up to date and the latest versions of your packages have been installed:

     apt-get update
     apt-get upgrade